CharltonLane/SENG4400Assignment2/Dashboard/README.txt

-==== To Run the program locally ====
+==== To run the Dashboard locally ====

 Open the Dashboard folder as a PyCharm project.
-Change the URL from "https://c3299743seng4400a2.ts.r.appspot.com/Dashboard" to "http://127.0.0.1:5000/Dashboard"

-Run main.py
+Run main.py using a flask server configuration.
+This should already be set up in the project but if not, create a new run configuration and choose "Flask server", set the target to the path of main.py and the working directory to the Dashboard folder.

-Open the URL that appears in the console, should be https://localhost:5000 If there have been any items pushed from the Server to the Client via the queue while this app is running, they will appear here after the page refreshes.
+Open the URL that appears in the console after running, this should be http://localhost:5000 (http://127.0.0.1:5000) If there have been any items pushed from the Server to the Client via the queue while this app is running, they will appear on the dashboard.
+This can ONLY be done with local versions of Server and Client.

+It is also possible to use the buttons at the top of the dashboard to create new items, this is a lot slower due to latency so it will take a few seconds for changes to appear.